otsaloma/dataiter/doc/dt.rst

 dataiter.dt
 ===========

-The ``dt`` module contains helper functions for dealing with vectors of dates and datetimes, similar to ``numpy.strings`` for vectors of strings.
+The ``dt`` module contains vectorized functions for dealing with dates and datetimes, similar to ``numpy.strings`` for strings.
+This is mostly a convenience wrapper around Python's standard library ``datetime`` module, not any efficient reimplementation.
-Most of the operations are done via Python's standard library ``datetime`` module and subject to any limitations therein.

 :func:`~dataiter.dt.day`
 :func:`~dataiter.dt.from_string`